-- 1 14oz can sweetened condensed milk
+- 1 (14 oz can) sweetened condensed milk

-- 1 15oz can cream of coconut (like Coco Lopez)
+- 1 (15 oz can) cream of coconut (like Coco Lopez)

-- 2 1/2 cups Shredded Coconut, toasted
+- 2 1/2 cups shredded coconut, toasted

+- Mix up cake according to package directions and add coconut extract.
 Bake cake according to directions in a 9x13 cake pan.

-Poke tons of holes with a toothpick on top of the cake.
+- Poke tons of holes with a toothpick on top of the cake.
 Slowly pour sweetened condensed milk and cream of coconut on top of cake while still hot.
 (Don't get nervous if it looks like a lot of liquid sitting on the sides.
 The cake will soak it all up!)

 Amount Per Serving: Calories: 465Total Fat: 30gSaturated Fat: 22gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 57mgSodium: 162mgCarbohydrates: 46gFiber: 3gSugar: 41gProtein: 6g